nicbou/timeline-old/README.md

 * `user_agent`: Twitter API credentials
 * `reddit_username`: The name of the Reddit user to back up (e.g. "spez")

+## Geolocation

+This project ships with an MQTT broker.
+This broker works with [OwnTracks](https://owntracks.org/) to receive geolocation pings from your phone.
+When your phone sends its location, a `geo.point.current` entry is created.

 ## Authentication

 This project does not have authentication.
 Everything on the timeline is public, and anyone can make destructive API requests.
 You will need to include your own form of authentication.